Eye Fetish

 Psychology

-As with other partialisms, learning and early association, the Binetian framework above, are the usual explanatory frameworks, set against the central role of the eyes in human communication, attachment and bonding.
-Eye contact reliably triggers strong affective and physiological responses; research on mutual gaze finds, for instance, that pupil dilation tracks preferred mutual-gaze duration.
-An erotic emphasis on the eyes can thus be understood as an intensification of an already powerful social signal.
-No specific cause is established, and the interest is treated as a benign and uncommon variation of normal attraction.
+No specific cause is established.
+As with other partialisms, learning and early association (the Binetian framework above) are the usual explanatory frameworks, set against the central role of the eyes in human communication, attachment and bonding.
+Eye contact reliably triggers strong affective and physiological responses: heart rate and skin conductance rise and pupils dilate within a second or two of sustained mutual gaze.
+Research on mutual gaze finds that pupil dilation tracks preferred mutual-gaze duration (Binetti et al., Royal Society Open Science, 2016), and separate work shows that faces with dilated pupils are rated as more attractive.
+An erotic emphasis on the eyes can thus be read as an intensification of an already powerful social signal.
+The interest is treated as a benign and uncommon variation of normal attraction.

 Prevalence & culture

-Facial-feature partialisms form only a small minority of body-part fetishes in the available survey data (most prominently Scorolli et al. (2007), whose large analysis of online fetish communities found body features other than the feet and legs) the foot fetish dominates that data: to be comparatively rare focuses.
+Facial-feature partialisms form only a small minority of body-part fetishes in the available survey data.
+In the largest such analysis, Scorolli et al. (2007) examined the relative frequency of fetish interests across online communities and found the foot fetish and objects associated with the feet and legs to dominate, with focuses on the eyes and other facial features comparatively rare.
 Oculophilia in particular has very limited dedicated study, so any prevalence figure is low-confidence.
 Community visibility is modest, with small dedicated interest groups and occasional appearances in fashion and beauty culture, where lashes, liner and gaze are already aestheticised.

 Safety, consent & law